MENNICA LEGACY TOWER CLAD IN ALUPROF FAÇADES

 Meanwhile, in the lobby of the Tower, work has begun on fitting stunning sheets of glass measuring several metres.
 With the support of special, steel cables, they will form a transparent wall soaring twelve metres high.
 This solution is the first of its kind; since the Chicago-based designers have never used it before, there is nothing like it anywhere in the world.

-Another point that needs emphasising is the fact that the Mennica Legacy Tower complex has obtained the highest possible ratings for multi-criteria, passive building certificates.
+Another point that needs emphasising is the fact that the Mennica Legacy Tower complex has obtained the highest possible ratings for modern-day building multi-criteria certificates.
 It achieved a result of more than eighty-eight per cent under the BREEAM system, which means a classification of Outstanding; in other words, the principles of sustainable, ecological building were applied from the outset, throughout the planning stage and during construction and they are inherent to the final outcome.
 Another crucial certificate which the Tower has obtained is the LEED.
 Again, it achieved the highest possible classification, Platinum.

 The completion of the finishing work and the opening of the Mennica Legacy Tower are planned for the end of 2019.